 But “digital education” is not standardized.
 Providers are numerous, the content, the quality, the length, the methods vary greatly.
 One cannot be sure about the content except when it is about learning a technical skill.
 Even then, differences in the delivery and depth of the training are significant.
 When choosing digital training it is good to look up credentials and validation of the trainers.

-Then you may ask, will digital learning take the place or compliment on-site learning?
+Then you may ask, will digital learning take the place or complement on-site learning?

 Digital training alone is not enough.
 Training which is built only on digital methods is limited.
 It often does not provide real engagement.